schneebergerlab/AMPRIL-genomes/HR/Readme.md

 Let's assume all the alignments of between our 8 A.thaliana genomes in a folder like below

     /xxx/pairwiseWGA
     /xxx/pairwiseWGA/An-1
     /xxx/pairwiseWGA/An-1/C24
     /xxx/pairwiseWGA/An-1/Cvi
     ...
     /xxx/pairwiseWGA/An-1/Sha
     ...
     ...
     ...
     /xxx/pairwiseWGA/Sha
     /xxx/pairwiseWGA/Sha/An-1
     /xxx/pairwiseWGA/Sha/C24
     ...

 ## step 2:  get the coordinates of syntenic regions in all genomes
     bedtools multiinter -i /xxx/pairwiseWGA/Col/*/*.wga.syn.block.txt  -names An-1 C24 Cvi Eri Kyo Ler Sha >Col.syn.txt
+    awk '{if ($4==7) print}' Col.syn.txt >Col.syn.all.txt  ##change the "7" according to the number of your genomes

   Note: file format for seven *.wga.syn.block.txt files at below.
-Tab seprated ,
+Tab seprated

     Chr1    1926    23160   Chr1    2148    23388   +   AB  SYN
     Chr1    23138   44997   Chr1    23454   45322   +   AB  SYN
     Chr1    45229   68996   Chr1    45320   69077   +   AB  SYN

-  The latest version of SyRI does not generate outputs like the above, while it can be easily generated from the SyRI output. e.g: grep SYNAL syri.out|cut -f 1-3,6-8,10  The 7th and 8th columns are not necessary.
+  The latest version of SyRI does not generate outputs like the above, while it can be easily generated from the SyRI output. e.g: grep SYNAL syri.out|cut -f 1-3,6-8,10  The 7th ("+") and 8th ("AB") columns are not necessary.

     for k in {An-1,C24,Cvi,Eri,Kyo,Ler,Sha}; do
         for j in {1..5}; do show-aligns -r /xxx/pairwiseWGA/Col/$k/out_m_i90_l100.delta Chr$j Chr$j >/xxx/pairwiseWGA/Col/$k/out_m_i90_l100.chr$j.aligns ; done ;